What’s in this article?

 eSIMS are typically used in consumer devices, such as smartphones and tablets, but they can be used in other IoT applications as well, such as automated factory robots, wearable devices and smart home appliances.

-What is an eUICC SIM?
+What is an eUICC SIM or eUICC IoT SIM?

 An Embedded Universal Integrated Circuit Card (eUICC) is a type of Subscriber Identity Module (SIM) card used to connect products and devices to mobile networks.
+It is an embedded form factor of the UICC standard SIM standards.

 While a regular UICC is a physical SIM card that is only provisional at manufacture, an eUICC is an added software component embedded in the SIM card that can securely store data and be reprovisioned post-manufacture.